Dario2303/Coffee_Shop/README.md

 This project was done in the CSS course at Udemy.

-We apply the following tools:
+I apply the following tools:

 - SASS architecture
 - GULP compiler